ryanlindstedt/calclinksaver/README.md

       * Press Ctrl+S or File \> Save.
 2.  **Verify**:
       * Navigate to the [AWS Calculator](https://calculator.aws/).
-      * You should see a floating orange button with a `📑` icon in the bottom-left corner.
+      * You should see a floating orange button "CalcLinkSaver" in the bottom-right corner.
 You're all set\!

 -----